 Overall, Ajax show a deep appreciation for space and time.
 They use intelligent possession and positional play to manipulate their opponents with ease, opening up gaps through which they can progress the attack.
 The list below summarises the strategies used;

-- Fluid positional structure with the basic intention of acheiving width and depth, creating space between the lines.
+- Fluid positional structure with the basic intention of achieving width and depth, creating space between the lines.

 - Vary the number of players in each phase in accordance with the situation at hand.
 Look to achieve numerical advantages throughout, creating a free man to progress the play.